Navigation Menu+

 Hanna: Logline

-When a teenage assassin’s mission goes wrong, she is pursued across Europe by a ruthless CIA agent and must come to terms with the secrets of her childhood in order to survive.
+When a teenage assassin’s mission goes wrong, a ruthless CIA agent pursues her across Europe and she must come to terms with the secrets of her childhood in order to survive.

 Hanna: Plot Summary